 Green Card Through Adjustment Of Status

-Adjustment of status (AOS) is the process of changing from a nonimmigrant immigration status (e.g. student, tourist, etc.) to permanent residence (green card holder).
+Adjustment of status is the process of changing from a nonimmigrant immigration status (e.g. student, tourist, etc.) to permanent residence (green card holder).
 U.S. immigration law allows a temporary visitor to change status to a permanent resident if the individual lawfully entered the United States and meets certain requirements.
 Adjustment of status is one of two paths for obtaining an immigrant visa (green card) to the United States.
-If the applicant is not eligible for AOS, he or she must use consular processing.
+If the applicant is not eligible for adjustment, he or she must use consular processing.
 Both consular processing and adjustment of status may be available options if the applicant is already in the U.S.

 The following describes in general terms the process for obtaining a family-based green card through adjustment of status.
-In this process, the petitioner is a U.S. citizen or permanent resident, and the beneficiary is the foreign national seeking a green card.
+In this process, the petitioner is a U.S. citizen or lawful permanent resident, and the beneficiary is the foreign national seeking a green card.
 If you’re ready to get started, skip to how CitizenPath can help.

 Establish Eligibility to Apply for a Green Card